apache/ignite-3/modules/transactions/README.md

 The locking rules are same as for get/put operations.

-The values are removed from indexes on step 2, they are written as tombstones to avoid inconsistency and can be cleaned up on tx finish.
+Then values are removed from indexes on step 2, they are written as tombstones to avoid read inconsistency and should be cleaned up after tx finish.

 # Failover handling
 Failover protocol is similar to Ignite 2 with a main difference: until tx is sure it can commit or rollback, it holds